Degree three cohomology of function fields of surfaces: Local-global principle for zero-cycles and integral Tate conjecture

-\paragraph*{Corollary 6.2} Let ${\mathbf{F}}$ be a finite field of characteristic not equal to 2.
-Let $X$ a smooth, projective, geometrically ruled surface over ${\mathbf{F}}$ and $Y$ a smooth, geometrically integral 3-fold over ${\mathbf{F}}$ with a surjective morphism $Y \to X$ with generic fibre a smooth conic over ${\mathbf{F}}(X)$.
-Let $C$ be a smooth, projective geometrically integral curve over ${\mathbf{F}}$ together with a surjective morphism $X \to C$.
+\begin{cor} (cf. \cite{CTK}, Corollary 7.9) Let ${ {\F}}$ be a finite field of characteristic not equal to 2.
+Let $X$ be a smooth, projective, geometrically ruled surface over ${ {\F}}$ and $Y$ be a smooth, geometrically integral 3-fold over ${{\F}}$ with a surjective morphism $Y \to X$ with generic fibre a smooth conic over ${ {\F}}(X)$.
+Let $C$ be a smooth, projective geometrically integral curve over ${ {\F}}$ together with a surjective morphism $X \to C$.
+Suppose that the generic fibre $X_{\eta}$ of $X \to C$ has a 0-cycle of degree a power of 2.
 Let $Y_{\eta}$ be the generic fibre of the composite morphism $Y \to X \to C$.
-Then the Brauer-Manin obstruction is the only obstruction to local global principle for the existence of zero-cycles of degree one on $Y_{\eta}$.
+Then the Brauer-Manin obstruction is the only obstruction to the local global principle for the existence of zero-cycles of degree one on $Y_{\eta}$. \end{cor}

-\paragraph*{Proof.} Suppose that there is no Brauer-Manin obstruction for the existence of zero-cycles of degree one on $Y_{\eta}$.
-Suppose that $Y_{\eta}$ has a zero-cycle of degree one over each completion of ${\mathbf{F}}(C)$.
-Since the characteristic of ${\mathbf{F}}$ is not equal to 2, by (6.1) and (Saito/CT), there exists a zero-cycle on $Y_{\eta}$ of odd degree.
+\begin{proof} Suppose that there is no Brauer-Manin obstruction for the existence of zero-cycles of degree one on $Y_{\eta}$.
+Suppose that $Y_{\eta}$ has a zero-cycle of degree one over each completion of ${ {\F}}(C)$.
+Since the characteristic of ${ {\F}}$ is not equal to 2, by (\ref{cyclemap}) and (\cite{CT2} Proposition 3.2, \cite{Sa}), there exists a zero-cycle on $Y_{\eta}$ of odd degree.
+Since $X_{\eta}$ has a 0-cycle of degree a power of 2 and $Y_{\eta} \to X_{\eta}$ is a conic fibration, $Y_{\eta}$ has a 0-cycle of degree a power of 2.
+Hence $Y_{\eta}$ has a zero-cycle of degree 1. \end{proof}